Jaguar XJ (X300): Mechanicals

-The X300 was the first XJ to be affected directly by Jaguar's takeover (in 1990) by the Ford Motor Company.
+The X300 was the first XJ to be affected directly by Jaguar's takeover in 1990 by the Ford Motor Company.
 According to David Versical of Automotive News, Ford's influence was evident more in terms of "product development processes than its parts bin".
-However, Versical added that the XJ's new "traction control system came via Ford's Mondeo program" and it also featured "a Nippondenso air conditioner sourced through Ford's purchasing channels."
+Versical added that the XJ's new "traction control system came via Ford's Mondeo program" and it also featured "a Nippondenso air conditioner sourced through Ford's purchasing channels."

 Models

 The X300 was available in both short- and long-wheelbase body styles and in various trim levels.
 Some markets had a limited selection of X300 models or features.
 For example, the North American XJ6 was only available with the 4.0 L engine, and all cars sold there were equipped with alloy wheels, a leather interior, and air conditioning.
 North America did not receive the Sport, Executive, or Century models, nor was a manual transmission offered.
 Power folding mirrors were standard in Japan and optional in all other markets except the USA.